 Argentina – La Aldea de la Selva Lodge

 This is a moderate lodge that offers cultural experiences with the local natives.
 The furniture, paintings and other artifacts of this lodge were created by the local artists of the Iguazu area.
 This lodge offers guests free parking, a pool, and family rooms.

 If you prefer to be in the center of the town of Iguazu, then this hotel is perfect.
 You can visit the Iguazu Falls within a 15-minute drive from this hotel.
 Near this hotel, guests will find the famously tasty meals of the Dona Maria Restaurant.
 Why not enjoy a unique dish from the Dona Maria Restaurant after a day at the Falls?

 Now that you have had the chance to visit one of the “New 7 Wonders of Nature”, what do you think?
 I thought it was spectacular!
-The Iguazu Falls in Argentina has shown the world their true beauty and people are flocking to see it in person.
-The cascading falls of the Devil’s Throat and the walking trails over the Iguazu River will leave you yearning for more.
-The Argentina side of the falls will fill your mind with picturesque views, gorgeous waterfalls, and awe-inspiring flora.
-Visiting the Iguazu Falls in Argentina should be on everyone’s bucket list, if it wasn’t there before, it should be on there now!
+The Iguazu Falls along the Argentina/Brazil border has shown the world their true beauty!
+People from all over the world are flocking to see it in person.
+The cascading falls of the Devil’s Throat and the walking trails over the Iguazu River on the Argentinian side will leave you yearning for more.
+The Argentina side has picturesque views, gorgeous waterfalls, and awe-inspiring flora.
+Visiting the Iguazu Falls should be on everyone’s bucket list, if it wasn’t there before, it should be on there now!

 Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by Yampu Travel.
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
 All Photos were taken by the author/or were given permission from the photographer.
 Affiliate links may be located in this article.